 By state law, the College is prohibited from furnishing free textbooks or supplies to students.
 These items may be purchased in the College Bookstore.

 Official transcripts are ordered online via Parchment by accessing their ordering site either through the my.vcccd.edu student portal at the Moorpark College website.
 Students may order up to two transcripts online free of charge.
-Costs for transcripts vary based upon the delivery method chosen.
+Costs for transcripts vary based on the delivery method chosen.